Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Pain Development: Stiffness and dysfunction often lead to pain

-Joint mobilization techniques are typically classified using the Maitland grading system:
+Joint mobilisation techniques are typically classified using the Maitland grading system:

 Characteristics: